Pyramidellidae: Life habits

-These gastropods are hermaphrodites, laying eggs in jelly-like masses on the shell of its host.
+These gastropods are hermaphrodites, laying eggs in jelly-like masses on the shell of their hosts.
 Some species have spermatophores.

 Name derived from shape

 The name of this taxonomic family comes from the shape of the shell, which is like a pyramid.
 More specifically, the shape is like a right circular cone, which is equivalent to a right pyramid whose base has many sides.